Wellbeing at Sea 2026: Shared Responsibility, Stronger Support"

 Book your conference spot today:

-Download the full Seafarer Welfare Conference program here
+Download the full Seafarer Welfare Conference prospectus here

 Interested in becoming a sponsor?